International Students FAQ

 Estimated in‐country expenses

-Estimated yearly expenses for a Master‐level student living in the United States are $32,870.
+Estimated yearly expenses for a Master‐level student living in the United States are $40,610.
 You will need to show through bank statements or through a combination of affidavits and bank statements that you have this much available to you for the first year, and this much promised support for every subsequent year of study.
-There is an additional estimated $14,520 per year for a spouse and $3000 per year per child.
-Knox has very limited financial aid
+There is an additional estimated $16,680 per year for a spouse and $3000 per year per child.

-Estimated living expenses for a Doctoral‐level student are $550 per week.
-If you will pay for your tuition in person, you will also need to bring in enough money to cover that expense.
+Estimated living expenses for a Doctoral‐level student are $700 per week.
+If you plan on paying your tuition in person, you will also need to bring in enough money to cover that expense.
 There is an additional estimated cost of $220 per week per additional dependent who travels with you.